davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 {% gist dberger1989/2e0c9dc3240d2aa554e21ad642a6815c %}

 ## Results
-Now that we've defined the experiment, lets simulate it and see the resulting distributions:
+Now that we've defined the experiment, let's simulate it and see the resulting distributions:

 ``` python
 weighted_distributions, fair_distributions = study_1.population_trial_distributions()